liliverpool/C-LDA/README.md

 The test program is in the file "python test. py".

-Run "python test.py" and test the perplexities for Contextual-LDA and traditional LDA.
+Run "python test.py" and test the perplexities for C-LDA and traditional LDA.